Symplectomorphism group of $T^*(G_\mathbb{C}/B)$ and the braid group I: a homotopy equivalence for $G_\mathbb{C}=SL_3(\mathbb{C})$: Preliminaries and Set-ups

-\begin{lemma} For $G=SU(n)$, the singular values of $\mu$ in a (open) Weyl chamber of $i\mathfrak{t}$ are exactly those $p$ such that $p$ has a proper subset of eigenvalues that sum up to zero. \end{lemma} \begin{proof} Let $\overset{\circ}{W}$ be a (open) Weyl chamber in $i\mathfrak{t}$.
-Then $\mu^{-1}(\overset{\circ}{W})$ is a symplectic manifold with a Hamiltonian $T$-action, and the restriction of $\mu$ is just the moment map for the $T$-action.
-The proof is contained in the proof of Lemma \ref{W_sympl} and we omit the details here.
 Since there is a nontrivial center in $G$, to make the $T$-action quasi-free (i.e. the stabilizer of any point is a connected subgroup of $T$), we quotient out the center in $G$ and consider the action by the adjoint group.
 Then $(x,\xi)\in \mu^{-1}(\overset{\circ}{W})$ is a singular point of $\mu$ if and only if $(x,\xi)$ has a nontrivial stabilizer by the $T$-action.
 This is exactly when $\xi$ has a nontrivial stabilizer in $T$.

 If $p$ has a proper subset of eigenvalues that sum up to zero, then $p= $ up to conjugation, for some $p_1\in i\mathfrak{su}(k)$ and $p_2\in i\mathfrak{su}(n-k)$, then we can find $\xi\in \mu^{-1}(p)$ of the form $ $ (up to conjugation) with $\xi_i\in \mu^{-1}(p_i)$, $i=1,2$.
 Then $\xi$ has nontrivial stabilizers containing $\mathrm{diag}(e^{i\theta},...,e^{i\theta}, e^{i\rho},..., e^{i\rho})$ with $k\theta+(n-k)\rho\in 2\mathbb{Z}\pi.$ Conversely, assume $\xi$ is fixed by an element of the form $\mathrm{diag}(e^{i\theta},...,e^{i\theta}, e^{i\theta_1},...,e^{i\theta_{n-k}})$ (up to conjugation), where the first $0<k<n$ entries are all $e^{i\theta}$, and $\theta_j-\theta\notin 2\mathbb{Z}\pi$ for $j=1,...,n-k$.
 Then we have $\xi_{j\ell}=0$ for $j\in\{1,...,k\}, \ell\in\{k+1,...,n\}$, thus $\xi$ is of the form $ $ (up to conjugation), where $\xi_i\in \mu^{-1}(p_i), i=1,2$ for some $p_1\in i\mathfrak{su}(k)$ and $p_2\in i\mathfrak{su}(n-k)$. \end{proof}